manuGil/putmo/README.md

 # putmo
 A repository containing code for extending the functionality of the PostGIS extension, and a batch file for parsing GPX files and injecting data points into a PostgreSQL/PostGIS database.

 The code was tested using GPS tracks of pedestrians visiting a city.
-For more informations refer to the reference below.
+For more information refer to the reference below.

 ## Skills Acquired
 * PL/pgSQL procedural programming